Do you still need a phone landline?

 The Home Phone has not said its last word yet!

-As of 2017, there were approximately 15 million landline phones in Canada, with 40% of those using VoIP technology.
+By the end of 2018, there were approximately 16 million landline phones in Canada, with 40% of those using some form of VoIP technology.
 That amounts to about 6 million VoIP lines and what’s fascinating is that VoIP users appear to be overwhelmingly pleased with the service they are getting.
 According to the same CRTC Communications Monitoring Report, only 0.2% of the complaints they received were for issues related to VoIP services.

 With all that said, what are the benefits of actually having a home phone in 2018?
 It’s been established that VoIP-based phone lines offer legitimate advantages over landlines, especially when it comes to price.
 But what do those savings actually look like?